petermcloughlin/pallet_furniture_store/README.md

 ## Introduction
 Welcome to the Pallet Furniture Store,

-This is an online furniture store which builds, assembles and sells bespoke, han-dmade furntiure from refurbished, used and un-used pallets.
+This is an online furniture store which builds, assembles and sells bespoke, hand-made furntiure from refurbished, used and un-used pallets.
 This is a business set up with both the customer and the environment in mind.
 At the Pallet Furniture Store, our dedicated team have partnered up with a number of building contractors and small businesses, nationwide to ensure a policy of reduced waste and increased recycling continues, whilst supporting our team members as they provide a continuous range of bespoke fuurniture pieces, for both home and gardens, all made from refurbished, used and unused pallets.

 You can access the deployed site [here](https://django-pallet-furniture-a8821c2711e7.herokuapp.com/)